mcabraca/Playwright-Framework/README.md

 npx playwright show-report
 ```

 ## ENV for credentials / data storage

 ​
 You need to copy `.env.copy` that has some sample values and fill it as needed

 ```
 .env.qa
 ```

 ​Do not upload .env files with filled data to this repository.
+Sensitive data managed via .env files should be securely replaced with encrypted **GitHub Actions secrets**.

 ## Run tests